2014-01-30 - INFECTION FROM ATTACHMENT IN ASPROX BOTNET EMAIL

 The Google mail server rejected this message...

-NEW PHISHING EMAIL SENT BY THE INFECTED HOST
+EMAIL SENT BY THE INFECTED HOST

-I extracted an email from the SMTP traffic in the PCAP to get a better look at the message being sent:
+I extracted an email from the SMTP traffic in the pcap to get a better look at the message being sent:

 Here's the malware EXE extracted from the attachment: